TheCommieAxolotl/Aqua/README.md

 # Aqua
-## A Discord User-Command Library for the Velocity client modification.
+## A Discord User-Command Library.